FWolfe/Zomboid-Modding-Guide/README.md

 ### Overwriting Another Mod's Code (3rd Party Patching)
 Sometimes it is necessary to overwrite or patch code in another mod.
-There can be many reasons for needing to do this, such as the mod is broken, or outdated, or incompatible with your current version.
+There can be many reasons for needing to do this, such as the mod is broken, or outdated, or incompatible with another mod.

 Overwriting another mod's code is essentially the same as overwriting vanilla code, and the same basic rules apply.
 However there are additional things to consider: